FREQUENTLY ASKED QUESTIONS

 Who can receive a bench?

-The primary target for The Lucas Fiorella Friendship Bench and the #YellowIsForHello campaign are secondary and post-secondary schools; however, we do consider requests from elementary schools, community centres, fire halls or other locations where students frequent.
+The primary target for The Lucas Fiorella Friendship Bench and the #YellowIsForHello campaign is secondary and post-secondary schools; however, we do consider requests from elementary schools, community centres, fire halls or other locations where students frequent.
 For elementary schools or community groups, we encourage representatives to reach out to us via our website contact form in order to set up a consultation to determine how we may partner together.

 How do I learn more?